-BreathTech, an exclusive licensee of ATI for use in breath analysis, is developing the BreathTest-1000TM, a breath analysis tool to screen for volatile organic compound ("VOC") metabolites found in a person's breath that could indicate they may have an infection, including COVID-19 or pneumonia.
-While vaccines have been deployed to prevent the transmission of COVID-19, only a fraction of the world has been vaccinated and new variants continue to pose a significant and evolving threat.
+BreathTech, an exclusive licensee of ATI for use in breath analysis, is developing the BreathTest-1000[TM], a breath analysis tool to screen for volatile organic compound ("VOC") metabolites found in a person's breath that could indicate they may have an infection, including COVID-19 or pneumonia.
+While vaccines have been deployed to prevent the transmission of COVID-19, many people remain unvaccinated and new variants continue to pose a significant and evolving threat.
 New tools to aid in the battle against COVID-19 remain of the utmost importance to help defeat the disease, and BreathTech, in conjunction with Cleveland Clinic, are developing a quick and easy to use device to help aid in preventing the further spread of the disease.

-Development of the BreathTest-1000 follows the Company's results in pre-clinical trials for the BreathDetect-1000TM, a rapid self-serve breathalyzer that was designed to detect bacterial infections in the respiratory tract, including pneumonia.
+Development of the BreathTest-1000 follows the Company's results in pre-clinical trials for the BreathDetect-1000[TM], a rapid selfserve breathalyzer that was designed to detect bacterial infections in the respiratory tract, including pneumonia.
 The pre-clinical trials were conducted in collaboration with UT Health San Antonio in 2017.